 - Share your knowledge with others.
 Everyone has an area where they have unique understanding and experience.
 Knowledge is power and by sharing what you know you leave a positive mark on the world.

 - Be dependable.
 If someone is counting on you show up on time and keep your promises.

 - Let go of the need for a false sense of control over others.
 The one and only person you control is you.
 Trying to get people to do what you want, or to manipulate circumstances in your favor provides only a false sense of control.
 True power is in learning to be the captain of your own ship regardless of what goes on around you.

 - Be willing to be vulnerable.
 It can be difficult to be open in this manner; it's human nature to avoid pain and guard ourselves, but opening up about our frailties allows us to establish a genuine, human connection with others.
 We empathize with those who have struggled.
 Pain is not a sign of weakness or failure, it is a natural, shared part of human experience.

 - Volunteer!
 It is the single greatest gift of yourself you can give to others and a great way to express your humanity.
 Find a worthy cause and get behind it.

-Thanks fellow humans for reading this far.
+Thank you, fellow humans, for reading this far.
 I hope it has brought some inspiration to your day.

 Positive psychology focuses a great deal on becoming strong, self-realized human beings.
 When we do this, we subconsciously give those around us permission to set themselves free and do the same thing.
-Like the graphic above, positivity has a ripple effect.
+Like the image at the beginning of the article, positivity has a ripple effect.
 I highly recommend learning more about positive psychology.